Frequently Asked Questions

-In order to speed up access to the program that is already helping Canadian students, we are partnering with schools, schools boards, parent associations and student councils to launch independent fundraising programs to cover some or all of the program costs required their respective schools.
-We’re also receiving support from socially-conscious businesses such as Distinct Infrastructure Group Inc., New York New York Men’s Grooming Lounge, and Treasures Yorkdale that have started fundraising efforts among their staff and clients.
+In order to speed up access to the program that is already helping Canadian students, we are partnering with schools, school boards, parent associations, community partners, and student councils to launch independent fundraising programs to cover some or all of the program costs required their respective schools.
+We’re also receiving support from socially-conscious businesses that have started fundraising efforts among their staff and clients.

-Schools that initiate fundraising campaigns or that directly donate to the program to cover some or all of year one costs, are moved up the donation priority queue.
+Schools that initiate fundraising campaigns, or that directly support our organization by covering some or all of year one costs, are moved up the donation priority queue.
 Costs for year two and beyond are the responsibility of The Lucas Fiorella Friendship Bench.
 There is no obligation by host schools to contribute or continue to fundraise; however, we gladly accept any additional support that schools or community groups wish to provide.